TheWolverine - A Few Unlikely Wolverines Grab Headlines During Week 11 Of The NFL Season

 S Josh Metellus, Minnesota Vikings

-Notched one tackle in Minnesota's 31-28 setback to the 3-7 Cowboys … Metellus has played in nine of the team's 10 contests and has posted eight tackles and a fumble recovery.
+Notched one tackle in Minnesota's 31-28 setback to the 3-7 Cowboys … Metellus has played in nine of the team's 10 contests and posted eight tackles with a fumble recovery.

 DT Bryan Mone, Seattle Seahawks